Jamil-Bailony/remix-node-spaces-app/Spaces App - User Stories.md

 # **Spaces App MVP: User Stories**

 ## **1. Overview**
 The **Spaces App** is a platform where users can discover, subscribe to, and contribute to different spaces.
 Users can post feeds, comment, react, and engage with other members.
-The app includes **role-based permissions**, a **basic reporting system**, and sorting mechanisms for better content discovery.
+The app includes **role-based permissions**, and sorting mechanisms for better content discovery.

 ---